 Day Seventy eight was created with pen, ink, watercolor and a touch of acrylic ink.

 A story by a 5th grader by the name of Katherine and her dad Jeff, about a a dog named Henri who dreams of travels across the country and through the seasons in search of a sweet treat.
 Helped by a friendly bee, Henri savors life’s moments.
 This charming story is illustrated with lovely, vivid designs and is available as a book or calendar and the proceeds will be donated to various non-profit organizations.
 One of the featured charities is the Spondylitis Association of America!
 Please take a look – it’s a great way to support the SAA.
-I’m thrilled to have been able to introduce Jeff Lea, the CEO of Rev Pay Solutions, to the folks at the SAA and he was kind enough to include The Feeding Edge.com on their blogroll as well!
+I’m thrilled to have been able to introduce Jeff Lea, the CEO of Rev Pay Solutions, to the folks at the SAA and he was kind enough to include Art Apple A Day on their blogroll as well!

 I read a few of the books in the series as a kid and imagined myself climbing into the wardrobe and appearing in another land.
 C.S.
 Lewis has an amazing ability to put you right there under that lamp post and I can’t wait to see the latest Narnia movie that comes out today to escape into another world – at least for a few hours.
 For me the book is always better but with fantasy and science fiction stories and the amazing computer generated graphics and effects, a trip into the film makers view is worth a visit to the theater – almost always and I don’t think that The Voyage of the Dawn Treader will disappoint.